Jay-Iles/time-travel-fitd/Factions.md

 Face: Board President Weston
 Goal: Manipulate history to make a killing (often literally) on the 24th Century Stock Market
 Reach: Modern Day, Future

+# Foedus Vigilantia

+Face: Lamplighter Mikhail Usenko

+Goal: Resist the colonization of the past by time travelers, kill time-travelers, protect cultural artifacts and historical figures

+Reach: Modern Day, Past (Do not actually travel through time but pass messages back and forth)